pythonlv/pythonlv/content/Events/4-project-night.rst

     <a href="http://www.meetup.com/python-lv/events/221748871/"
     data-event="221748871" class="mu-rsvp-btn">RSVP</a>

-After struggling to get new and interesting talks form our monthly meetups we have decided to ditch this format.
+After struggling to get new and interesting talks for our monthly meetups we have decided to ditch this format.
 Instead we will have a Project Night twice a month.
 This gives us a chance to spend more time together doing things we love and prepare occasional top notch talk.
 Have different opinion?
 Come hang in the